-Here are some strategies that can help landlords navigate the weeks ahead:
+Here are some property management strategies that can help landlords navigate the weeks ahead:

 Screening Tenants at a Distance